baely/baely.github.io/index.md

-Currently a Software Engineer Intern at National Australia Bank and pursuing a Bachelor of Science, Data Science from the University of Melbourne.
+I am currently a Software Engineer Intern at National Australia Bank and I am also pursuing a Bachelor of Science (Data Science) from The University of Melbourne.
+I am interested in all things data.
+I'm curious about what we can unlock by investigating and analysing data, and in that nature, the whole process from data collection to wherever it will end up.

-I am interested in exploring the vast computer data science fields that are out there.
+I have a solid foundation of overall programming knowledge, having worked on many work and [personal projects](//github.com/baely).
+Many of my most recent projects are written in Python, however I have experience in C#, C, Java, and web focused languages such as SQL, JS, PHP, CSS.

-I have a solid foundation of programming knowledge with a background in: Python, SQL, C, Java, C#, PHP, HTML, CSS, and Javascript.
+I'm interested in photography, especially in video format and have even put together a couple of [travel videos](//youtu.be/jYcfMnMN_nA).
+I also enjoy spending some time upskilling myself in the subject of economics and understanding how and why the market moves.